 Airport, located 4.3 km (2.7 miles) northeast of WAFB at the same elevation (Station 481675; USDI NOAA 2012).
 The average annual precipitation during recent years (1984-2014) was 39.2 cm (15.6 inches), with heaviest rainfall in May, followed by June and July (USDI NOAA 2015).
 The average annual temperature over this same period was 7.9 °C (46.3 °F), peaking in July.

-Meteorological trends are context for population trends.
+Meteorological trends provide context for population trends.
 Growing season temperatures and total monthly precipitation values for early and late in the growing season (April-June and July-September, respectively) are represented in Figure 2 (USDI NOAA 2022).
 These periods were selected in keeping with statements that flowering activity (bolting) is determined by early growing season conditions, and seedling establishment is a critical life history stage that may depend on adequate summer moisture (Fertig 2000).
 The data show relatively stable spring temperatures and precipitation, but an overall pattern of rising summer temperatures and diminishing summer precipitation.
 Tests have also been run using annual water year data (October-September of following year) and Crow Creek stream flow data (USGS 2018).